DavideTonin99/mobile-robotics/README.md

 In this project, we introduce a way to manage a dataset of time series, with the goal of perform offline anomaly detection on a mobile robot.

 The code is able to process a time series dataset by easily applying pre-processing operations, several anomaly detection algorithms (PCA, NN, SVM, etc) and several threshold identification methods (quantile, one class svm, etc).
+But, the code is not limited to these methods, it's possible to add new methods and apply them to the dataset.

 The code is structured in a way such that online anomaly detection can be easily performed, once an real-time source of data is provided.